County Offices, Courts and the Landfill will be closed on Monday, September 7 in observance of the Labor Day Holiday.

 - Combine resources.
-Collaborate with neighbors to buy herbicides, rent or buy a sprayer or share mowing duties of common areas.
+Collaborate with neighbors to buy herbicides, buy a sprayer or share mowing duties of common areas.

 - Raise noxious weed issues at meetings.
-Gatherings such as your HOA or a group of local businesses are great places to offer ways that everyone can work together.
+Gatherings such as your HOA meetings or local business meetings are great places to offer ways that everyone can work together.

 - Bring up these issues to teachers.
-Educators reach a lot of different people at different stages and involving schools or classrooms helps to reach a younger generation that can pass the ideas along.
-They are also always looking for help from parents or ideas to help them with their curriculum so offer to help organize a field trip or speaker to visit.
+Educators reach a lot of different people at different life stages and involving schools or classrooms helps to reach a broad spectrum of the population.
+Schools are also always looking for help from parents or ideas to help them with their curriculum so offer to help organize a field trip or speaker to visit.

 - Show someone how to use the website.
 Although people may have a computer and say that they are comfortable with the internet, that doesn't mean they are.
-If you take the time to show someone how to navigate to and around this website, the more likely they are to do it again and the more likely they are to want to get involved themselves.
+If you take the time to show someone how to navigate to and around this website, the more likely they are to do it.

 - Educate yourself.
 Not many people are familiar with noxious weeds and the harm they can do.
 If you take the time to research and educate yourself about noxious weeds, you will find how daunting the task is and how a collaborative community effort is needed for best land management.
 Every person that takes the time to learn just a little more about noxious weeds saves time and resources for the future.

 - Observe.
 Be aware of the environment around you.
-If you notice that one year there are no purple flowers along the river but every year since there are more and more, then there may be a noxious weed establishing itself there.
-Also, helping others to identify disturbed sites where weeds may emerge or places where there are established infestations to help them notice what to look for and how to get involved.
+If you notice that one year there are no purple flowers along the river but every year since there are more and more, then there may be a noxious weed establishing itself.
+Also, helping others to identify disturbed sites where weeds may emerge or places where weeds are established help others notice what to look for and how identification is essential.

-- Share practices and things that have worked for you.
-Although we put in quite a bit of time and effort into our education and into research, there are always ideas and practices that people have incorporated for years that we have yet to consider.
+- Share management practices that have worked for you.
+Although we put in quite a bit of time and effort into our education and research, there are always ideas and practices that people have incorporated for years that we have yet to consider.
 We encourage you to share those ideas with us and work with us on how to implement them.

 - Contact us.
-If you still have questions and ideas and want to speak with a specialist then set up an appointment.
-We want to work with the public as much as possible and make ourselves available to work with you.
+If you still have questions or ideas and want to speak with a specialist then set up an appointment.
+We want to work with the public as much as possible and will make ourselves available to work with you.

 - Volunteer.
 Look for opportunities around you where you can get involved.
 You can find some activities with the Natural Resources volunteer program.
-We also have opportunities where people can help out, contact us for more information.
+The Weed District will utilize volunteers for many projects, please contact us for opportunities.